VEER-S/starter-academic/content/authors/admin/_index.md

   - course: Ph.D. in Control Science and Engineering
     institution: University of Science and Technology of China
     year: in progress
-  - course: BSc in Information Science and Technology
+  - course: BSc in Automation
     institution: University of Science and Technology of China
     year: 2014-2018